-It comes naturally to most CEOs to optimise company performance and target new percentage points of growth each year.
+It comes naturally to most CEOs to optimize company performance and target new percentage points of growth each year.
 But it’s also important to scan the horizon if you want to thrive and survive in a rapidly changing world.

 There are other challenges that could create a paradigm shift for every business.
 One of these is a growing risk that our economy could leave our society and environment behind in the single-minded pursuit of short-term growth.

-This commitment to sustainability is driven by a strong commercial logic.
+This commitment to sustainability is driven by strong commercial logic.
 Social and environmental concerns are actually beginning to impinge on business models and the reality of business today.

-In many ways our political leaders are tasked with a similar job to that of a CEO – to produce secure economic growth while strengthening society and safeguarding the resources it needs to thrive.
+In many ways, our political leaders are tasked with a similar job to that of a CEO – to produce secure economic growth while strengthening society and safeguarding the resources it needs to thrive.

-As the latest UN summit takes place in Lima this week, action to tackle climate change continues to cause much heated debate as research indicates delays will ultimately cost the economy, threatening our infrastructure, our food security, and our health.
+As the latest UN summit takes place in Lima this week, action to tackle climate change continues to cause much-heated debate as research indicates delays will ultimately cost the economy, threatening our infrastructure, our food security, and our health.

 It is clear that the time to adapt to a very different reality is upon us.
-Infinite, high-resource and carbon-intensive growth upon which our economy is currently based is simply no longer possible.
+Infinite, high-resource, and carbon-intensive growth upon which our economy is currently based is simply no longer possible.

 I’m not suggesting it will be easy and having started Kingfisher on a transformative journey to become a business that will make a net positive contribution to the environment and society, I know there’s no silver bullet.

-Faced with these 21st century challenges, our policy-makers need a long-term systemic approach to chart the risks and unlock the opportunities that lie ahead for the entire economy.
+Faced with these 21st-century challenges, our policy-makers need a long-term systemic approach to chart the risks and unlock the opportunities that lie ahead for the entire economy.

-That’s why I’m pleased to support the Aldersgate Group which this week is launching a new coalition of businesses, NGOs, think-tanks and thought leaders around an ambitious roadmap called ‘An Economy that Works’.
+That’s why I’m pleased to support the Aldersgate Group which this week is launching a new coalition of businesses, NGOs, think-tanks, and thought leaders around an ambitious roadmap called ‘An Economy that Works’.
 Diverse coalitions are vital to build confidence and spur leaders from business and politics to go further faster.

 Later this month the UK becomes one of the first countries to officially monitor happiness and wellbeing, allowing policy-makers to begin to correlate social and economic progress for the first time.
-It is a good start, but when the dust settles after the UK general election in five months time, joined-up long-term policy-making needs to prevail over partisan politics.
+It is a good start, but when the dust settles after the UK general election in five months’ time, joined-up long-term policy-making needs to prevail over partisan politics.

-The prize at stake for the UK is a more stable and more prosperous economy, defined by lower-costs, a lower carbon infrastructure, high employment, decent jobs and equality of opportunity, high levels of national wellbeing and healthy reserves of natural capital.
+The prize at stake for the UK is a more stable and more prosperous economy, defined by lower-costs, a lower carbon infrastructure, high employment, decent jobs and equality of opportunity, high levels of national wellbeing, and healthy reserves of natural capital.

 About Sir Ian Cheshire outgoing Group Chief Executive, Kingfisher plc